-The Fifth Amendment to the U.S. Constitution prohibits the government from taking private property for “public use without just compensation.”
+The Fifth Amendment to the U.S. Constitution prohibits the government from taking private property for public use without just compensation.”
 Freeways, airports and heavily regulated utilities that serve the public at large are examples of public use.
-Governments have also used condemnation powers to remove public harms, such as slums.
-At Howard, Stallings, From, Atkins, Angell & Davis, P.A. we concede that the prudent use of eminent domain is necessary for the public good, but we recognize that the government can easily abuse its condemnation powers.
+At Howard, Stallings, From, Atkins, Angell & Davis, P.A. we concede that the prudent use of eminent domain is necessary for the public good, but we recognize that the government can sometimes abuse its condemnation powers.
 Since 1983, our eminent domain attorneys have fought to protect our clients’ constitutional rights against violations by federal, state, county and local authorities.

 North Carolina’s general statutes 136 and 40A allow government agencies and “quasi-public” (private) entities, such as railroads and utilities, to exercise eminent domain:

-- Condemnation — North Carolina and U.S. eminent domain laws allow the government to take private property for public use.
+- Condemnation — North Carolina law and U.S. constitution allow the government to take private property for public use.
 This may be a total taking or a partial taking of your property.
 You may fight the condemnation by challenging the government’s purpose.
 If you lose on that point (or choose not to challenge), you have a constitutional right to just compensation.

-- Inverse condemnation — With an inverse condemnation, the government does not take your property outright, but it causes your property to lose value.
-This is still considered a taking, and you can claim compensation.
+- Inverse condemnation — With an inverse condemnation, the government does not follow the proper legal steps to take your property, but does something that impacts your property or its value.
+Under many circumstances, this is still considered a taking, and you can claim compensation.

-- Easements — Often, the government does not require complete control over a property, but it does need periodic or regular use of it as an ingress and egress.
+- Easements — Often, the government does not require complete control over a property, but it does need periodic or regular use of it for construction, damage or utilities.
 Although you still own the property, your ability to develop it is hindered by the easement, so you deserve compensation.

 There are different ways to calculate compensation for eminent domain takings.
 Our eminent domain attorneys have litigated complex, high-stakes cases in which the property was valued at many millions of dollars.
 We can help you seek fair compensation in exchange for your property.